In this lesson we’re going to cover:

 Form fields let you gather up contact names and email addresses, save a website address or collect someone’s business address for later use.
 Got it?
 Great!

 Content creates consistency

 Showing someone how to complete a task or to perform a process, helps them do it in the right way (and the same way) each time.
-Whoever fills out the checklist has a guide to refer to each time they do it, and each new person sees the same guide, so they can follow the same instructions in the same way.
+Whoever fills out the workflow run has a guide to refer to each time they do it, and each new person sees the same guide, so they can follow the same instructions in the same way.
 Result = consistent output from your team.

 Address learning styles

 Another thing to consider is the way that people learn.
 Ever heard the phrase “Everyone learns differently?”
 It’s true.
 Depending on who you ask, there are at least three key ways that people learn; by listening, by watching, and by physically doing something.
 Therefore using different styles of content can help you engage those people with different styles of learning.

 A picture (or a diagram) speaks a thousand words.
-Think about adding an image of a flow-chart to your template, or an image of how an object should look when it’s packaged properly or how someone’s uniform should be worn.
+Think about adding an image of a flow-chart to your workflow, or an image of how an object should look when it’s packaged properly or how someone’s uniform should be worn.

-As well as using static images, you can also embed visual and audio-visual content into your templates and checklists.
+As well as using static images, you can also embed visual and audio-visual content into your workflows and workflow runs.

 This is easy as 1, 2 (no 3 needed!)
 No really!
 Have we told you about the #NoCodeRevolution?
 We mentioned it in an earlier lesson, but don’t worry if you can’t remember that just now, you’ve been learning a lot young Jedi…

 All you need to do to add content widgets is drag and drop them into place and start using them.
 Simple as that.
 No lesson needed.

 Pro Tip: Collapse the form fields widgets if you’re only working on adding content fields.